Johx22/Overlay-builder/README.md

 # Overlay-builder
-Build device specific overlays for Phh based GSI's
+Using Github Actions to build device specific overlays for Phh based GSI's

 ## How to use
 1. Fork [vendor_hardware_overlay](https://github.com/phhusson/vendor_hardware_overlay) and make the necessary changes.